Dangerous ransomware poses a major threat to any business that uses computers or web technologies.

 A ransomware attack holds your computer hostage: the attackers will only give you the key to unlocking it if you give them what they want.
-It’s extortion on a cyber level, and it’s a nightmare to fight.
+Ransomware is extortion on a cyber level, and it’s only getting worse, breaking record after record.

-The best ways to avoid falling victim to a ransomware attack is to make sure that your security is up to par and to learn about the most dangerous ransomware viruses out there.
+The best way to avoid falling victim to a ransomware attack is to make sure that your security is up to par and learn about the most dangerous ransomware viruses out there.

-Here are a few that you should always be aware of.
+As bad actors continue to innovate to meet their criminal goals, here are a few that you should be aware of.

 Five Dangerous Ransomware Viruses